davidmytton/home/content/blog/2023-04-17-overestimating-ai-water-footprint/index.md

 temptation to adopt the highest possible value.
 They should show the range.
 Overestimates only undermine the credibility of vital environmental research topics.

+[^published]:
+    I also find it interesting how popular it is to publicize preprints before they have been peer reviewed.
+Academia is painfully slow, so I understand the desire to get things out, but there is a reason for independent review.